-Publications.
-Provide a list of up to 10 publications most closely related to the proposed project.
+Publications: Provide a list of up to 10 publications most closely related to the proposed project.
 For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
 Patents, copyrights and software systems developed may be provided in addition to or substituted for publications.

-Synergistic Activities.
-List no more than five professional and scholarly activities related to the effort proposed.
+Synergistic Activities: List no more than 5 professional and scholarly activities related to the effort proposed.

-Identification of Potential Conflicts of Interest or Bias in Selection of Reviewers.
-Provide the following information in this section:
+Identification of Potential Conflicts of Interest or Bias in Selection of Reviewers: Provide the following information in this section:

 Collaborators and Co-editors: List in alphabetical order all persons, including their current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the 48 months preceding the submission of this application.
+For publications or collaborations with more than 10 authors or participants, only list those individuals in the core group with whom the Principal Investigator interacted on a regular basis while the research was being done.
 Also, list any individuals who are currently, or have been, co-editors with you on a special issue of a journal, compendium, or conference proceedings during the 24 months preceding the submission of this application.
 If there are no collaborators or co-editors to report, state "None."

-Graduate and Postdoctoral Advisors and Advisees: List the names and current organizational affiliations of your graduate advisor(s) and principal postdoctoral sponsor(s) during the last five years.
-Also, list the names and current organizational affiliations of your graduate students and postdoctoral associates during the past five years.
+Graduate and Postdoctoral Advisors and Advisees: List the names and current organizational affiliations of your graduate advisor(s) and principal postdoctoral sponsor(s).
+Also, list the names and current organizational affiliations of your graduate students and postdoctoral associates during the past 5 years.